opulo-inc/docs/docs/misc/maintenance-upgrades/rev3-vac-interposer/index.md

     ![A photo showing both interposer boards soldered to the motherboard](images/17-both-interposers-soldered.jpg)
     ![A photo with a full view of the motherboard with the modifications completed](images/18-completed-motherboard.jpg)

+## Checking Readings

-8. Check to make sure that the sensor is working properly.
+1. Check to make sure that the sensor is working properly.
 Connect to the motherboard with your computer and try sending some GCode commands to it with a GCode sender.
 We recommend using [CNCjs](https://cnc.js.org/).

     ```gcode
     M3426 G2 C1 I1 A110     ;First sensor command
     M3426 G2 C2 I1 A110     ;Second sensor command
     ```
     When at ambient pressure, the response from each sensor should look something like this:

     ```gcode
     V:29800 C:1 G:2 I:1
     ```

     Make sure the `V` value is about `29800`.
 Don't worry if it's not exact.
 As long as it's within `500` of `29800`, it's an acceptable value.
 If both sensors return an acceptable value, proceed to the next step.

+    !!! note "Sensor Address"
+        Note that in the above code snippet, the line `M3426 G4 C1 I1 A110` uses `A110` to specify which sensor to read from.
+Due to the way the sensors are programmed by their manufacturer, the address of the sensor can vary.
+If `A110` doesn't work for you, try testing each value from `0` to `7` to see which address is correct for your sensors.[^1]

-9. Next, check the sensor readings when connected to the pneumatic system.
+2. Next, check the sensor readings when connected to the pneumatic system.
 Push the vacuum line onto the `VAC1` sensor.
-10. Install the N045 nozzle tip onto the nozzle.
+3. Install the N045 nozzle tip onto the nozzle.
-11. Next, turn on the pump for nozzle 1 and its valve using these commands:
+4. Next, turn on the pump for nozzle 1 and its valve using these commands:

     ```gcode
     M106                  ;turn on pump 1
     M106 P1 S255          ;turn on valve 1
     ```

-12. With the pump and valve on, read the pressure from the first vacuum sensor:
+5. With the pump and valve on, read the pressure from the first vacuum sensor:

     ```gcode
     M3426 G2 C1 I1 A110
     ```

     You should read a value of about `15500`.
 Don't worry if it's not exact.
 As long as it's within `13000` - `18000`, it's an acceptable value.
 Record this number.

-13. Now, cover the tip of the nozzle with your finger and re-run the command. *Make sure the pump and valve are still running.* Record this number.
+6. Now, cover the tip of the nozzle with your finger and re-run the command. *Make sure the pump and valve are still running.* Record this number.
 Turn off the pump and valve using the following commands:

     ```gcode
     M107                  ;turn off the pump
     M107 P1               ;turn off the valve
     ```

     You should read a value that is around `2000` less than the uncovered value.
 Record this number.

-14. Remove the vacuum tube from `VAC1` and install it onto `VAC2`.
+7. Remove the vacuum tube from `VAC1` and install it onto `VAC2`.
-15. Repeat steps 9, 10, and 11 again to check the second sensor.
+8. Repeat steps 9, 10, and 11 again to check the second sensor.
 You'll need to use `M3426 G2 C2 I1 A110` to read the pressure from the second sensor instead of the first.
-16. Remove the vacuum tube from `VAC2` and install it back onto `VAC1`.
+9. Remove the vacuum tube from `VAC2` and install it back onto `VAC1`.
-17. If any of the sensor values were not in the acceptable range, re-assess the soldering joints of the interposer board onto the motherboard and make sure they're all connected with a solid joint.
+10. If any of the sensor values were not in the acceptable range, re-assess the soldering joints of the interposer board onto the motherboard and make sure they're all connected with a solid joint.
 If you are still unable to get a good reading, please reach out to our [support line](https://opulo.io/pages/contact-support) and we'll make sure you get up and running.

+[^1]: See [this](https://github.com/MarlinFirmware/Marlin/pull/24130) change to Marlin and the manufacturer's [data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/22226a.pdf) for more details.